Putting God's holistic love into practice

 The Lord has brought many blessings to Kingdom Workers over the past 30 years.
 As we celebrate all that has happened during this time, I find myself reflecting on some of my own experiences while serving people through mission work.
 What I experienced and learned while serving with Kingdom Workers in Malawi still has an impact on me to this day.

-One morning, when I was living and working in Zambia, I had two church leaders ask me if it was ok to use leaves from a witch doctor to protect their fields from thieves.
+One morning, I had two church leaders ask me if it was ok to use leaves from a witch doctor to protect their fields from thieves.
 In short, food supplies were low that year and people were desperate to find ways to protect what little they had.
 I saw firsthand what can happen when the devil uses threats to people’s physical well-being to diminish their trust in Jesus.

 Gospel testimony and human care are interwoven in order to create lasting, fulfilling change in someone’s life.